Business Talent (Subclass 132) Visa Is For Successful Business People To Live And Operate A Business In Australia

 You cannot apply for Business Talent (Subclass 132) visa under the Venture Capital Entrepreneur stream unless you are invited by the Department of Immigration (Department of Home Affairs) to apply.
 You will be required to provide a copy of the venture capital agreement and a letter from the venture capital firm explaining how much venture capital will be provided.
 You will have to enter into a legal binding agreement and provide evidence of funding for any of the 6 stages.
 The venture capital investment must not be connected with you or applicants seeking the venture capital funding.
 You must obtain at least $1mil funding which can be paid by instalments.

 After you are granted the Business Talent (Subclass 132) visa, you must make genuine effort to engage in the business not as an employee.

 Adding family members

 You can include your family members in a combined application.
 They cannot apply for the visa separately unless they are born after you have been granted the Business Talent (Subclass 132) visa or got married or entered into a de facto relationship.

 Business Talent (Subclass 132) is a permanent visa and is valid for 5 years from the date of grant (click here to learn more about RRV 155 visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for a Business Talent (Subclass 132) visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for a Business Talent (Subclass 132) visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa